How to Get PrEP Online

 When you book an appointment with one of our online physicians the doctor will discuss all of these possible side effects.
 They will also ask about your medical history to make sure that you are a good candidate for PrEP.
-We at PlushCare want to make sure that our PrEP patients receive quality care, so if you ever have questions or concerns about the way PrEP might be affecting your body you can book a follow-up with your PrEP doctor.
+We at PlushCare want to make sure that our PrEP patients receive quality care, so if you ever have questions or concerns about the way PrEP might be affecting your body you can book a follow-up appointment with your PrEP doctor.

 Where is PrEP Available Online?

 How to Get PrEP Medication Online With PlushCare

 PrEP is available online through PlushCare’s PrEP Program.
 PlushCare’s program allows you to speak with a physician online; the necessary bloodwork will be ordered; and, you will receive your PrEP prescription in a matter of days.

 Be sure to ask your doctor about any concerns you may have and stay open and honest to ensure that you are getting the best quality care.
 PlushCare is the perfect answer for anyone who would rather not go through their primary healthcare provider to get PrEP or anyone who simply wants to get top notch medical care from the comfort of their home or on the go.

 Here’s how to get PrEP online step-by-step:

 - To get PrEP, click here and book an appointment with a physician.
 At your doctor’s appointment your doctor will answer any questions or concerns you may have about taking PrEP.
 You will discuss any potential side effects and the cost of the medication.

 - If you decide that you want to start PrEP, your doctor will order lab tests for you to have completed at a lab in your area.
 We work with national lab companies to ensure that everyone has access to a lab near them.
 The lab tests will confirm that you are HIV negative and thus a good candidate for the Truvada medication.
 The tests take only 30 minutes to complete and you will receive your results within 3 business days.